gskielian/Vim-Tips-and-Links/My Settings.md

 Use Maximum-awesome-squared
 ---------------------------

+Features:
+* you can still use your mouse -- which can be good/essential for beginners
+* you can see spaces -- which is great for coding in python (I love this feature)
+* looks pretty good (syntax highlighting) for many languanges -- no need to search for hours for a good colorscheme.
+* indenting is handled ok

 Visit the following project and install by `cd`-ing into the directory and using the `rake` command.

 https://github.com/tsironis/maximum-awesome-squared